SilentGrig/launch_school_js_101/lesson_2/notes.md

 - Rule 3: Peer scopes do not conflict
 - Rule 4: Nested functions have their own variable scope
 - Rule 5: Inner scope variables can shadow outer scope variables

+## Pass By Reference / Pass By Value

+Primitive values are passed by value.
+The original will not be mutated.
+However Objects when passed as arguments to a function behave almost like Pass By Reference.
+Some call it 'call by sharing'.
+If you perform destructive operations on the object such as `Array.prototype.push` this will mutate the original array.
+However if you try to re-assign the object within the scope this will not reassign the outer scoped variable.
+In effect it has created a local variable pointing to the same object.
+Therefore reassigning the locally scope variable obviously wouldn't reassign the outerscoped variable.